-If you are already all about inbound marketing, HubSpot is far and away the obvious choice for CRM software.
-And even if you aren’t, the platform is flexible enough to work for any strategy, and easy enough to get people onboard.
+If you are already all about inbound marketing, HubSpot is an obvious choice for CRM software.
+And even if you aren’t, the platform is flexible enough to work for any strategy, and easy enough to get people on board.

-With the premium Hubs, you’ll be able automate processes by building out workflows for customer service, sales automation, marketing automation, email automation, and more.
+With the premium “Hubs”, you’ll be able to automate processes by building out workflows for customer service, sales automation, marketing automation, email automation, and more.

 Looking at pricing for the paid plans, the Starter Growth Suite is a great option for small businesses that will benefit from Hubspot’s premium features.
 It starts at $50/month, and comes with additional features for sales, marketing, and customer service.